 Acting PM Lawrence Wong at the Joint Inauguration of the Opening of the Estonian Embassy in Singapore

-DPM Lawrence Wong | 5 June 2023
+PM Lawrence Wong | 5 June 2023

-Remarks by Acting Prime Minister Lawrence Wong at the Joint Inauguration of the Opening of the Estonian Embassy in Singapore on 5 June 2023.
+Remarks by Acting Prime Minister Lawrence Wong at the joint inauguration of the opening of the Estonian Embassy in Singapore on 5 June 2023.

 Your Excellency Kaja Kallas, Prime Minister of Estonia,